AntonioPennacchia/football-analytics-portfolio/player-similarity-framework/README.md

 Example:

-> Find players similar to Brooke Norton-Cuffy.
+> Find players similar to :contentReference[oaicite:0]{index=0}.

+The system identifies potential replacements or tactical alternatives based on technical, physical, contextual, and market similarity.

 ---